nitishkpandey/cariad-connected-usage-intel/README.md

-# cariad-connected-usage-intel
+# vehicle-connected-usage-intel

-An end-to-end analytics project simulating **connected vehicle usage intelligence**, similar to how CARIAD (Volkswagen Group) monitors feature usage, app stability, user behavior, and regional performance.
+An end-to-end analytics project simulating **connected vehicle usage intelligence**, similar to how leading automobile group monitors feature usage, app stability, user behavior, and regional performance.
 This project builds a complete analytics stack using **Python, SQL, PostgreSQL, Power BI**, and a dimensional data warehouse.

 ---